<img src="https://secure.leadforensics.com/77233.png" alt="" style="display:none;">

 Nitrogen dioxide (NO2) is one component of the highly reactive gases known as the oxides of nitrogen or nitrogen oxides (NOx).
 NO2 is created from the reaction of nitrogen and oxygen during the combustion process.
 Fuel and thermal are the most common formation types.

 A higher risk area for industrial workers from NO2 is in poorly ventilated areas such as a confined spaces which can result in asphyxiation or toxic exposure.
 Emissions from power plants has also been found to cause lung function abnormalities in subsequent workers.
 Other common sources are from the emissions of cars, trucks, buses, and off-road equipment.
 Large cities with many motor vehicles, high temperatures, and lightning can heighten the levels in the air.
-NO2 and NOx is widely known for causing air pollution in the form of smog, acid rain, and tropospheric ozone.
+NO2 and other nitrogen oxides is widely known for causing air pollution in the form of smog, acid rain, and tropospheric ozone.
+Nitrous acid is a highly reactive compound formed from the reaction of nitrogen dioxide with water vapor in the atmosphere, contributing to acid rain and air pollution.

 Gas Characteristics